Our Facility

 Am I eligible for services?

-Any student enrolled at the university who can provide proof of eligibility and has paid the appropriate student fees is eligible for services.
+Any student enrolled at WVU here in Morgantown who has paid the appropriate student fees is eligible for services.

-To access any services - counseling, or drug and alcohol education - schedule an initial appointment by contacting us at (304) 293-4431.
+To access any services— counseling or drug and alcohol education (Student Assistance Program)—schedule an initial appointment by contacting us at (304) 293-4431.

-The front staff will ask you for your name, contact information and if you require emergency assistance.
+The reception staff will ask for your name, student ID number, contact information, and if you require emergency assistance.

 Back to Top